Common Names: Amazon milk frog, milk frog

-Cage: Amazon milk frogs are large tree frogs that should be kept in a cage that offers plenty of room.
-A standard 29 gallon aquarium that measures 30 inches long by 12 inches wide by 18 inches high (76 cm by 30 cm by 46 cm) is enough room for two to four adult Amazon milk frogs, although more room is better.
-A tight-fitting cover is essential to prevent escapes.
-Attaching black poster board or an aquarium background to all but one side of the aquarium will reduce stress and make the frog feel more secure.
+Housing: Amazon milk frogs are large tree frogs that should be kept in an enclosure that offers plenty of room.
+A standard 29 gallon aquarium that measures 30 inches long by 12 inches wide by 18 inches high (76 cm by 30 cm by 46 cm) is enough space for two to four adult frogs, although more room is better.
+A tight-fitting screen cover is essential to prevent escapes.
+Attaching a background to all but one side of the aquarium reduces stress and helps frogs feel secure.

-The main components of their cage should consist of a substrate, perches, and hiding areas.
-The substrate that is used should hold moisture, be safe if swallowed, and easy to clean.
-Coconut husk fiber (bed-a-beast, forest bed, eco earth, etc.) or other safe soil substrate is a good option.
-Avoid soils that contain vermiculite or perlite.
-Simple substrates such as moist paper towels or foam rubber can also be used.
-Gravel, small bark chippings, and reptile cage carpet should not be used as substrates.
 Perches can consist of sturdy pieces of drift wood, cork bark tubes, bamboo poles or pieces PVC piping.
 The Amazon milk frog is arboreal and will do best when provided with hiding spots that are at the top of the cage rather than on the floor.
 These can be created by resting curved pieces of bark against the side of the cage or by attaching other types of hide spots to the side of the cage with silicone sealant.
-Many keepers choose to recreate a hole in a tree on one side of the cage for use as a hiding area, for example by wedging a large cork bark tube into a water dish.
+Some keepers choose to create a hole in a tree on one side of the cage for use as a hiding area, for example by wedging a large cork bark tube into a water dish.